 Everyone desires a cure for cancer; however, people need to understand that every cancerous process is different.
 This means that every type of cancer will require its own individual cure.
 Over the years, there have been impressive advances in the fields of diagnosis and treatment for many forms of cancer.
 Examples include head and neck cancer, skin cancer and breast cancer.
 Unfortunately, the life expectancy for lung cancer has largely remained the same over the years.
 This is because the funding and research for lung cancer haven’t matched that of its other cancerous counterparts.
 This has left many patients and their loved ones wondering what they should do next.
-Fortunately, thanks to Dr. John Heinzerling, MD, of the Southeast Radiation Oncology Group (SERO), patients and their loved ones have newfound hope.
+Fortunately, thanks to Dr. John Heinzerling, MD, of the SERO Group (SERO), patients and their loved ones have newfound hope.

 Non-Small Cell Lung Cancer

 The most common type of lung cancer is Non-Small Cell Lung Cancer (NSCLC).
 This makes up close to 90 percent of all lung cancers, according to information that has been released by the American Cancer Society (ACS).
 This means that the remaining lung cancers are small cell lung cancer.
 Annually in the United States, close to 250,000 new cases of lung cancer are diagnosed.
 While many people believe that lung cancer is a disease of smoking, people do not have to smoke to get lung cancer.
 Those who are exposed to secondhand smoke, or even those who aren’t around smoke at all, can still develop lung cancer.